kasbst/puttystorm/README.md

  - Search already saved sessions
  - Vertical split screen (Activate - CTRL + F1 | Deactivate - CTRL + F2)
  - SFTP Manager with fast access (Activate CTRL + F3).
 It connects to the currently selected tab (session) and uploads/downloads files to/from user's home directory
- - Passwordless login using PPK and OpenSSH private/public keys (Note: currently SFTP Manager supports only OpenSSH private/public keys, so there is a need to have both PPK - for putty.exe and OpenSSH - for SFTP manager keys added.
+ - Passwordless login using PPK and OpenSSH private/public keys (Note: currently SFTP Manager supports only OpenSSH private/public keys, so there is a need to have both PPK - for putty.exe and OpenSSH - for SFTP manager and Kotarak keys added.
 Will be changed in future).
+In case you want to use encrypted private keys - openSSH for Kotarak and SFTP Manager is supported, however for PPK you have to use Pageant for now.
  - Kotarak configuration management plugin (activate with CTRL + F4) with ability to execute Bash scripts and Shell commands.
 Managing and deploying config files will be added in the next release.

 ### ToDo